TALK TO AN EXPERT+977-9764792172

 The best part is that this is a living tradition, not museum culture.
 These aren’t rituals performed for the people or costumes worn just to pose for a photograph.
 These ceremonies, whether to celebrate a birth, a harvest, or a milestone in a person’s life, are performed because they matter to these people.
 The elders still chant, families still gather to keep these traditions going, whether or not a trekker is around to witness it.

 Walking the Mundum Trail is like being gently initiated into this way of life.
 Hikers may not be able to grasp the meaning of every symbol and every chant they come across, and that is perfectly all right.
-It is not about learning about a culture from a distance; it is about feeling the depth of a culture that is very much alive.
+It is not about learning about a culture from a distance, it is about feeling the depth of a culture that is very much alive.
 This is what makes this journey so special.

 Accommodation and Food on the Mundum Trail Trek